mezgoodle/weather-info/README.md

 # weather-info

 The project for showing weather information in detailed diagrams

+> this project is no longer being developed and is in a state of freezing